-On October 6, 2020, Daimler revealed plans to add a series of Mercedes electric SUVs to its portfolio, including a full-size Mercedes EQS SUV model.
+On October 6, 2020, Daimler revealed plans to add new Mercedes electric SUVs to the portfolio, including a top of the line Mercedes EQS SUV model.
 Based on spy shots and the teaser released by Mercedes, TopElectricSUV has constructed what we reckon is the closest look yet at the production electric SUV.
-In here is everything we know about the upcoming Mercedes electric SUV so far:
+In here is everything we know about the upcoming Mercedes electric SUV:

-Different from the strategy used by the Mercedes EQA and the Mercedes EQB, the Mercedes EQS SUV won’t be a modified Mercedes GLS with a closed fascia.
-It will be a new model designed from the ground up, looking more dynamic and less boxy than the combustion engine product.
+In contrast to the strategy used by the Mercedes EQA and the Mercedes EQB, the Mercedes EQS SUV won’t be a modified GLS Class with a closed fascia.
+A new model designed from the ground up, the EQS would look dynamic with proportions that are not possible for a combustion engine product.
 It would have a sleeker silhouette, a more sci-fi front and rear lights likely connected via full-width light stripes, low-profile bumpers and closed-off grille.
 A lower ground clearance, shorter length, lower height, more sloping roofline and a more steeply angled back glass would give it a sporty stance and the complete identity of an electric vehicle.

-The Mercedes EQS SUV interior would be remarkably different from the GLS or the S-Class.
-Daimler would replicate the Mercedes EQS sedan’s cabin with SUV-specific touches.
-The company may offer the full-size electric SUV in six-seat and seven-seat versions, with the former featuring electrically reclining individual seats.
+The Mercedes EQS SUV interior would be remarkably different from the GLS or even the S-Class.
+Daimler would replicate the EQS sedan’s cabin with SUV-specific touches.

-The MBUX Hyperscreen with its full-width, curved 3D glass cover, and the three flush-mounted displays blending seamlessly brings a whole new in-car user experience.
+The MBUX Hyperscreen with its full-width (141 cm/55.5 in.), curved 3D glass cover, and the three flush-mounted displays blending seamlessly brings a whole new in-car user experience.
 The central and passenger displays are OLED units.
 Almost every vehicle function, from entertainment to connectivity, navigation, massage, energy management, and more, is at the fingertips.

-Introducing the MBUX Hyperscreen yesterday, Vera Schmidt (pictured above), Head of Mercedes-Benz Advanced Digital Design, said that it is a “milestone” in the combining of analog and digital design.
+Introducing the MBUX Hyperscreen, Vera Schmidt, Head of Mercedes-Benz Advanced Digital Design, said that it is a “milestone” in the combining of analog and digital design.
 “For me, the Hyperscreen’s clear, minimalist design, and strong anchor points make it intuitive and straightforward to use, she said.

 Dedicated BEV Platform

-Daimler is developing the EQS SUV on a dedicated electric skateboard architecture called Electric Vehicle Architecture or just EVA in short.
+Daimler is developing the EQS SUV on a dedicated electric skateboard architecture called Electric Vehicle Architecture or just EVA in short that debuts on the EQS sedan.
 This platform allows “exceptionally quiet ride”, and presumably also a clever interior packaging for more space in dimensions similar to or smaller than an equivalent combustion engine model.

 Made in the USA

-In an announcement last month, Daimler said that it plans to manufacture the Mercedes EQS SUV at the Tuscaloosa plant (Alabama) in the U.S from 2022.
-The American plant already produces the Mercedes GLE, the Mercedes GLE Coupe, and the full-size Mercedes GLS.
-The company plans to make the battery packs of the US-built Mercedes EQ SUV models locally.
+In an announcement in December 2020, Daimler said that it plans to manufacture the Mercedes EQS SUV at the Tuscaloosa plant (Alabama) from 2022.
+The American factory produces the GLE, the GLE Coupe, and the full-size GLS.
+The company also plans to make the battery packs of the US-built Mercedes EQ SUV models locally.

 Daimler filed trademark applications for the names EQE 250, EQE 43, EQE 53, EQE 55, and EQE 63 in Europe last year.
-We expect the EQS SUV to have similar variants.
+We expect the EQS SUV to have a similar variant series.

 Video Source: youtube.com/Mercedes-Benz

-What is the Mercedes EQS SUV release date?
+What is the Mercedes EQS SUV release date & price?

 What will be the Mercedes EQS SUV range?

-The Mercedes EQS SUV range (EPA) will likely fall between 320-350 miles.
+The Mercedes EQS SUV range (EPA) is expected to fall between 320 and 350 miles.